Common valuations of division polynomials: Introduction

 If the residue field $\kappa$ is perfect, then the Kodaira symbol of the curve is one of those of Table \ref{tab:common_vals} and it can be computed using \cite[Table C.15.1]{aoc}.
-If $\kappa$ is not perfect, then one can compute the Kodaira symbol of the curve using \cite{szydlo}.
+If $\kappa$ is not perfect, one can compute the Kodaira symbol of the curve using \cite{Szydlo_PhD,szydlo}.
+If the Kodaira symbol is not one of the symbols in Table \ref{tab:common_vals} and $P$ is singular modulo $v$, then the Kodaira symbol is one of those in Table \ref{tab:common_vals_non_std}.

-We also emphasize that the formula for the cancellation $k_{v,n}$ is a quadratic polynomial in $n$ with rational coefficients which depend only on the correction terms $c_v(P)$ defined by Cox-Zucker \cite{coxzucker} and used extensively by \cite{shioda} in his theory of Mordell-Weil lattices.
-This dependence is deduced naturally from a translation of the local N\'{e}ron height into the language of elliptic surfaces.
-Although the difference between these notions is purely psychological, we find it more natural to formulate our argument using correction terms and intersection pairing of curves.
-There are two key facts which make the proof ultimately very short.
+We also emphasize that the formula for the cancellation $k_{v,n}$ is a quadratic polynomial in $n$ with rational coefficients which depend only on the correction terms $c_v(P)$.
+When $K$ is a function field of a curve over an algebraically closed field, the quantity $c_v(P)$ was defined by other means in Cox-Zucker \cite{coxzucker} and used extensively by \cite{shioda} in his theory of Mordell-Weil lattices.
+There are two key facts that make the proof ultimately very short.